Lithuania

 Lithuania, officially the Republic of Lithuania, is a country in Northern Europe.
 One of the three Baltic states, it is situated along the southeastern shore of the Baltic Sea, to the east of Sweden and Denmark.
 It is bordered by Latvia to the north, Belarus to the east and south, Poland to the south, and Kaliningrad Oblast (a Russian exclave) to the southwest.
 Lithuania has an estimated population of 2.9 million people as of 2015, and its capital and largest city is Vilnius.
 Lithuanians are a Baltic people.
 The official language, Lithuanian, along with Latvian, are the only two living languages in the Baltic branch of the Indo-European language family.

 Lithuania is a member of the European Union, the Council of Europe, a full member of the Schengen Agreement and NATO.
-It is also a member of the Nordic Investment Bank, and part of Nordic-Baltic cooperation of Northern European countries.
+It is also a member of the Nordic Investment Bank and part of the Nordic-Baltic cooperation of Northern European countries.
 The United Nations Human Development Index lists Lithuania as a "very high human development" country.
 Lithuania has been among the fastest-growing economies in the European Union and is ranked 20th in the world in the Ease of Doing Business Index.
 On 1 January 2015, Lithuania adopted the euro as the official currency and became the 19th member of the Eurozone.

 Prostitution in Lithuania